Adena Mansion & Gardens

-The 2,000-acre Adena estate belonged to Thomas Worthington (1773–1827), who served as one of Ohio’s first senators and its sixth governor.
-Worthington lived here with his wife Eleanor and their ten children.
-The house was designed by architect Benjamin Henry Latrobe, who also designed the U. S. Capitol, and was completed in 1807.
-(It is one of only three houses Latrobe designed that is still standing.)
+Completed in 1807, the 2,000-acre Adena estate belonged to Thomas Worthington (1773–1827), who served as one of Ohio’s first senators and it’s 6th governor.
+Worthington lived here with his wife, Eleanor, and their ten children.
+The house was designed by architect Benjamin Henry Latrobe, who also designed the U. S. Capitol, and it was built in the Early Federal style.
 The Worthingtons also created beautiful gardens on their property, which have since been renovated.
 Looking east from the north lawn of the mansion, one can see the view that inspired the Great Seal of the State of Ohio.
-The mansion has since been restored and features some of the Worthington family’s furnishings.
+The mansion has since been restored and features some of the original Worthington family furnishings.
 Today, the mansion serves as a museum that gives visitors a glimpse of life in Ohio in the early 1800s.
 It can also be rented out for events and meetings.

 A picture of the Adena mansion to this day with sunflowers captured in the image.

 Thomas Worthington, former Senator and Governor from Ohio

 Backstory and Context

 Thomas Worthington was born in the Colony of Virginia on July 16, 1773 and is known as the “Father of the Ohio statehood.”
 He married a Virginian woman named Eleanor Swearingen and she moved with him to Ross County, Ohio to start a new life.
 Worthington had helped free the slaves that were stuck there and liberated them.
 He and his wife lived in a Adena mansion built in the Early Federal architectural style which was designed by U.S. Capitol architect Benjamin Latrobe.
 It’s construction was finished in 1807.